What is an Apple Developer Certificate?

 Developer Certificate vs Free Apple ID Signing

-Many sideloaders know you can sign apps using a free Apple ID through Xcode without paying.
-Here’s why that’s a fundamentally different and more limited approach:
+Many sideloaders know that you can sign apps using a free Apple ID through Xcode (and tools like AltStore that leverage free Apple ID signing) without paying for anything.
+Here's why that's a fundamentally different and more limited approach:

 | Feature | Free Apple ID | Developer Certificate (CertDrop) |